allan-walpy/my-dev-guide/code_conventions.md

 }
 ```

-#### LINQ Statemen
+#### LINQ Statement

-Put the entire LINQ statement on one line, or start each keyword at the same indentation
+Put the entire LINQ statement on one line, or start each keyword
+at the same indentation

 ```c#
 var inlineQuery = from product in products where product.Price > 10 select product;